JonahSul/zenbooker-mcp-cloudflare/README.md

-# Building a Remote MCP Server on Cloudflare (Without Auth)
+# Zenbooker MCP Server on Cloudflare Workers

-This example allows you to deploy a remote MCP server that doesn't require authentication on Cloudflare Workers.
+This MCP server provides comprehensive access to the Zenbooker API for home service businesses.
+It includes tools for managing jobs, customers, invoices, transactions, team members, recurring bookings, territories, and coupons.

+## ⚠️ Important: API Key Required

+This server requires a Zenbooker API key to function.
+See the [Environment Variables](#environment-variables) section below.

 ## Get started: